iulianbadoi/eth.sh/README.md

 # eth.sh
 ## Ubuntu 16.04 LTS Ethereum + ethminer setup script for Nvidia GPUs

+### New in version 1.1
+-script now activates auto-login with immediate screensaver lock.
+This facilitates automated miner startup as long as computer has power and secure unattended reboots.
+-if -w <wallet_address> option is used upon install miner will automatically launch upon startup behind locked screensaver at any reboot, powerup. [ request from user krtschmr ] -fixed bug parsing multiple GPU indexes [ thanks to user teflon16 for finding this bug ] -special thanks to user luigi311 for code suggestions, team is working on integrating suggestions.

 - Written for Ubuntu 16.04 with a Desktop environment (Typical default install)
 - Features automatic power reduction and overclocking of GTX 1060 and GTX 1070 GPUs
 - Installs Nvidia driver if needed